 Patience is a key element in accurate leak verification

 To verify a leak is not from under your building slab, you need to exhibit patience.
 If you have a leak from a water line under your slab, it takes quite a while for the water to completely drain out from the leak.
 It is recommended to at least wait 20 to 30 minutes after turning off the water.
 Obviously, if the leak stops after that period of time, you know there is a leak under slab.
-For more information about various types of leak testing read All About Water Leak Testing.
+For more information about accurate water leak testing read A 10 Step Guide To Water Leak Testing.

 If the leak does not stop, chances are that you have a water service line break.
 You can actually place your ear on your water service line and listen for the leak.
 It is probably best to call a professional to do the leak test, or call your local water authority.
 A Professional plumber or DEP investigator will have specialized listening tools.